 At Advice Local, we read these reports just like you – and evaluate what has been working versus what hasn’t.
 In fact, in 2019 we compared the 2018 report results to the actions we took and found quite similar results.
 You can see our thoughts and get suggestions for the Local Ranking Factors for 2019 here.
 Since the report doesn’t come out every year, we didn’t create one for 2020.

 Today however, we would like to address the results from the 2020 Local Search Ranking Factors Study and apply context, which you can then use in 2021 to help your local business clients place more often in the local pack and Google Maps.

-Google My Business Is the Highest Ranking Signal
+Google Business Profile Is the Highest Ranking Signal

-Take a look at the highest signal – Google My Business at 33%.
+Take a look at the highest signal – Google Business Profile (formerly Google My Business) at 33%.
 This isn’t surprising at all to us, and we’re sure it isn’t surprising to you either.
 Google is adding more and more features to keep consumers on search results and in Google Maps for longer and longer.
 They are even pulling information from a business’ website to keep the consumer dependent on them.
 Remember zero-click search?
-The Google My Business (GMB) listing results in less clicks to a business’ website, but it’s still important to have a well-optimized website.
-Here we discuss zero-clicks & the GMB listing, and the why.
+The Google Business Profile (GBP) listing results in less clicks to a business’ website, but it’s still important to have a well-optimized website.
+Here we discuss zero-clicks & the GBP listing, and the why.

 Reviews, On-Page & Links Are the Next Highest Signals